 Ms. Sarah started dancing at the age of 3 in Warren, Ohio.
 She started her competing career at age 9 throughout the states of Ohio, Pennsylvania, Tennessee and South Carolina.
 She moved to Florida where she continued competing throughout the state.
 Upon graduating Venice High School in 2004, she followed her love of dance to college at Oklahoma City University in Oklahoma City, Oklahoma (GO STARS), where she graduated with a degree in Dance Management.
 While attending school she was a member of Alpha Chi Omega sorority, Students of Arts Management and Relay for Life.
 Ms. Sarah worked in numerous concerts, dance competitions, and theatrical productions, learning all aspects of show business.
 Sarah moved back home to tend to her family, and continue her love for kids and dance.
 Ms. Sarah is a Kindergarten Teacher at Deep Creek Elementary School, and their team captain for Relay for Life.

-Children’s Combination, Pom Junior
+Ballet, Children’s Combination, Leaps and Turns, Lyrical, Pom Junior

 Art Director-Art, Set Design